BenjyRead/FirstRustProject/README.md

 - Rocket (Rust web application framework)
 - SQLite for databases

-Might find some simple components to use because
+Might find some simple components to use because I ain't gonna write a date picker thats effort